 In the summer of 2014, Thor decided to embark on another soul searching adventure and canoed 3,800 km down the Mississippi River from Northern Minnesota to the Gulf of Mexico filming a videography project about happiness and what is meaningful in life through the perspectives and stories of those he connected with as he paddled.
 This also very influential and inspiring for his music, as he passed through and busked in some of the most musically iconic towns and cities in the US, including St. Louis, Memphis, and New Orleans.

 In the summer and fall of 2015, Thor decided to return to northern Yukon and paddled, with a friend, 650 km down the Wind River to the Arctic Circle, where upon reaching Inuvik, NWT, switched his canoe for a bicycle and then peddled 800 km of dirt road solo on the Dempster Highway to Dawson City, Yukon while filming a videography project about northern communities and their connection to the land, that has yet to be released.
 It was on this journey that the songs Bare Bones and Crossroads were written.

-In the summer/fall of 2017, he bicycled 4300 km from his hometown of Whitehorse, Yukon to San Francisco, USA on a grass roots tour for his latest album, Shine Through The Dark.
+In the summer/fall of 2017, he bicycled 4300 km from his hometown of Whitehorse, Yukon to San Francisco, USA on a grass roots tour for his sophomore album, Shine Through The Dark.

-If you have any questions or inquiries regarding his music and media please feel free to contact him via email (firstname.lastname@example.org), Facebook, or Instagram.
+If you have any questions or inquiries regarding his music and media please feel free to contact him via email (email@example.com), Instagram, or Facebook.